arjun-menon/Distributed-Graph-Algorithms/A2/Concurrent/README.md

 -------------------
 This is an implementation of Lamport's fast mutual exclusion and bakery algorithms for atomizing access to crucial resources.
-The purpose of both algorithms are to ensure that a segment of code know as the `critical section` does _not_ get executed concurrently.
+The purpose of both algorithms are to ensure that a segment of code known as the `critical section` does _not_ get executed concurrently.

 The module `fast.py`   implements Lamport's fast mutex algorithm and